wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Linus Torvalds said this when he released the Linux source code to "the wild".
 At the time that meant posting it on a Usenet newsgroup, today he'd probably upload it to Github.

 Of course Linus didn't invent the concept of open source, that honor is split among early day programmers who believed that the more eyes on the code the better.
-And the open source movement itself was launched by Richard Stallman in 1983.

-But Linus contribution could be considered the most influential.
+But Linus’s contribution could be considered the most influential.

-Wikipedia (another open sourced project) nicely sums up the impact of the linux kernel: "The Linux kernel has since expanded to support a huge array of computer architectures, many more than other operating systems or kernels.
+Wikipedia - another open sourced project - nicely sums up the impact of the Linux kernel: "The Linux kernel has since expanded to support a huge array of computer architectures, many more than other operating systems or kernels.
 Linux rapidly attracted developers and users who adapted code from other free software projects for use with the new operating system.
 The Linux kernel has received contributions from nearly 12,000 programmers from more than 1,200 companies, including some of the largest software and hardware vendors."

 # What is open source?
 Open source software is software whose source code is available for modification or enhancement by anyone.

-"Source code" is the part of software that most computer users don't ever see; it's the code computer programmers can manipulate to change how a piece of software—a "program" or "application"—works.
-Programmers who have access to a computer program's source code can improve that program by adding features to it or fixing parts that don't always work correctly.
+"Source code" is the part of software that most computer users don't ever see; it's the code computer programmers can manipulate to change how a piece of software — a "program" or "application" — works.
+Programmers, who have access to a computer program's source code, can improve that program by adding features to it or fixing parts that don't always work correctly.

 ## Current state of open source software, 50,000 foot view.
 Over the years, open source software has often surpassed its private competition in terms of security, reliability and utility.
-It's also slowly evolved from back-end building block (think Linux, Apache, PHP) reserved for the techiest of techies, into an effective tool for every user at every level of the full stack.
+It's also slowly evolved from back-end building block (think: Linux, Apache, PHP) reserved for the techiest of techies, into an effective tool for every user at every level of the full stack.

  Good examples of open-source products are: